 Here’s how it works.
 If you can’t answer yes to all four of the following questions, cross the idea off your list.

-The Common Sense Test
+The KISS Test

 - Is there a clearly defined, easy-to-reach market of people already spending money on this kind of product or service?